8osco/academic_performance_analysis/README.md

 Seaborn Charts not displayed - need additional command

+exploratory data analysis step provided further checks on data, e.g. flagged potential typo in grade for one student

 Y-profiling report not displayed on VScode - need additional packages/upgrades

 Y-profiling report not displayed on Github - need create html file and create new GitHub page to display on browser